risgk/digital-synth-pra32-u/README.md

 - `"pra32-u-ctrl.html"`: MIDI Controller (Editor) Application for PRA32-U, HTML App (Web App)
 - We recommend using Google Chrome, which implements Web MIDI API
-- Select "Pico" in the list "MIDI Out"
+- Select "Digital Synth PRA32-U" in the list "MIDI Out"
 - Functions
     - PRA32-U CTRL converts Program Changes (#0-7 for PRESET, #8-15 for user programs) into Control Changes
     - When Program Change #127 is entered or Control Change #90 is changed from Off (63 or lower) to On (64 or higher), "Rand Ctrl" is processed